-Early settler Edward Bell recalled in 1853 the constant risk of getting lost in the bush: 'I recollect nothing particular about the country we passed through, except that the bush was very thick, and that I was always afraid of losing myself if I left the road, or was out of sight of my companions for a moment.'431 The account of the Duff children's misadventure in 1864 has become part of the district's heritage.
+Early settler Edward Bell recalled in 1853 the constant risk of getting lost in the bush: 'I recollect nothing particular about the country we passed through, except that the bush was very thick, and that I was always afraid of losing myself if I left the road, or was out of sight of my companions for a moment.'434 The account of the Duff children's misadventure in 1864 has become part of the district's heritage.
 Indeed, the story of the ordeal of 9-year-old Jane Duff and her brothers Frank and Isaac, when they became lost in the dense bush near Mt Arapiles in 1864 gained international prominence.
 The story has inspired poetry, stories, artwork and a memorial.
 It was particularly popular with school children and was read by generations of children in the School Reader.
 Jane was funded to attend a private boarding school in Horsham as a reward for her heroism.
 The street where she later lived was named Duff Street in her honour.
-The railway siding close to where the children were found was named Duffholme (outside the study area).
-In the 1960s the Duff family hut had long since gone, but some remnant chimney stones remained at this site.
-Has site.
-Has a story of the constant risk of getting lost in the sudy area and the site of the study area.
+The railway siding close to where the children were found was named Duffholme (outside the study area).435 In the 1960s the Duff family hut had long since gone, but some remnant chimney stones remained at this site.436